Arnoldj2/HTML-and-CSS-Projects/README.md

 	This page is an example home page for a movie theater this is styled using Bootstrap 4.
 It contains many Boostrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns.

+Portfolio

+	This is a Professional Resume Site built using HTML/CSS